In this article you will find the following:

 Clear temporary files located in 'Other' storage

 We recommend you clean temporary files from the 'Other' section regularly to optimize storage and avoid having to deal with a sluggish Mac.
-Use the following two methods to do this:
+Use one of the following two methods to delete your ‘Other’ contents and, after it, take the instructions on removing old Time Machine backups as a bonus.

 1. How to find and get rid of temporary files in 'Other' on Mac